State Vocational Rehabilitation Agencies

 CAP is funded by the U.S. Department of Education (USDOE), Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA).
 USDOE-OSERS-RSA is also the federal funding source for both State VR Agencies and AIVRS Projects.

 CAP is an advocacy program for applicants and consumers of State VR and AIVRS projects.
-Examples of services are:
+Examples of services offered by CAP are:

 - Provides information about VR programs